Sarakael78/43Mockup/README.md

 - Security: CSV files are limited to 100,000 rows to prevent DoS attacks.
 File size limits (10MB) are enforced with user feedback.
 - PDF viewer: Real PDF rendering using react-pdf with page navigation and zoom controls.
 - Document import: DOCX and PDF documents can be parsed to extract claimed expenses automatically.
+- Project persistence: Projects can be saved as `.r43` files and loaded back.
+Notes are included in project exports.
+Auto-save to localStorage with visual feedback.

 ## Running the helpers